kivanctezoren/ccnn-uq-bootstrap/README.md

 We encountered the following problems understanding and implementing the methods and techniques that the authors utilized:
 * We had some problems with the CCNN implementation.
 The design for it was done in 2017 and it was implemented without any framework support.
 (KIVANÇ BURAYA HER NE SORUN YAŞADIYSAN YAZ).
 * Appendix for the paper wasn't available at the AAAI'21 conference archive, so we could not find the proof or the methods they specifically used for the theoretical basis of their transfer learning approaches.
-* LeNet-5 that they provided was actually not the best in terms of its parameters (such as filters and kernel size) for the architecture
+* LeNet-5 that they provided was actually not the best in terms of its parameters (such as filters and kernel size) for the architecture.
+* The average interval length was calculated as the average of interval lengths in the entire dataset, without considering interval length per each class.
 * MNIST Blur and Cats&Dogs datasets caused us some problems while working on Google Colaboratory
 * [Deep Ensembles](https://proceedings.neurips.cc/paper/2017/file/9ef2ed4b7fd2c810847ffa5fa85bce38-Paper.pdf)[3] method is rather expensive and it is really hard to run it from Google Colaboratory.
 * Applying Gaussian noises to the weights of the model were rather difficult for us while implementing the Train & Perturb approach.